Banished/banishedproductions.org/_posts/shows/artillery/0001-01-01-artillery-tool-library.md

 Click here for a [membership application](https://docs.google.com/forms/d/1fm6rkoTUb5zJrUXgUSn8uih02Iznb51LGR0Jjd_8NOw/viewform) or keep reading for more information.

-**We have an annual Handy-Dandy Membership**
+**We have a flat-rate Handy-Dandy Membership**

-- Valid for 1 year at the time of sign-up. $100 fee + min.
-9 Volunteer Hours per year (see below for details on Volunteer Hours)
+- $100 fee + min.
+9 Volunteer Hours per year (see below for details on Volunteer Hours).
+Valid for 1 year at the time of sign-up.

 - Are you an artist?
 Ask us in person about our Struggling Artist Concession.

 _Notes:  One membership = one person, rather than one group or theater company.
 Membership is contingent on completion of the Membership Application and approval by the organizers._